Raíz

 The Challenge

-El Bierzo residents who value local food traditions are forced to pay 45-65% retail markups for local products because traditional market operations limit access.
-Meanwhile, the region's 2,400+ small-scale farmers receive only 18-25% of final retail prices and spend 12+ hours weekly at markets reaching just 150-300 customers—making their operations financially unsustainable while consumers unknowingly buy imported alternatives to locally available seasonal products.
+El Bierzo residents who value local food traditions are forced to pay 45-65% retail markups for local products because traditional market operations limit access to just 3 days per week during working hours— when 73% of residents can't attend.
+Meanwhile, the region's 2,400+ small-scale farmers receive only 18-25% of final retail prices despite producing high-quality seasonal products.
+They spend 12+ hours weekly at physical markets reaching just 150-300 customers, making their operations financially unsustainable.
+Local seasonal abundance goes unsold while consumers unknowingly buy imported alternatives at supermarkets.

-El Bierzo residents who value local food traditions are forced to pay 45-65% retail markups for local products because traditional market operations limit access.
-Meanwhile, the region's 2,400+ small-scale farmers receive only 18-25% of final retail prices and spend 12+ hours weekly at markets reaching just 150-300 customers—making their operations financially unsustainable while consumers unknowingly buy imported alternatives to locally available seasonal products.
+El Bierzo residents who value local food traditions are forced to pay 45-65% retail markups for local products because traditional market operations limit access to just 3 days per week during working hours— when 73% of residents can't attend.
+Meanwhile, the region's 2,400+ small-scale farmers receive only 18-25% of final retail prices despite producing high-quality seasonal products.
+They spend 12+ hours weekly at physical markets reaching just 150-300 customers, making their operations financially unsustainable.
+Local seasonal abundance goes unsold while consumers unknowingly buy imported alternatives at supermarkets.

 The Solution